m7a/lp-i3bar/README.md

 `ma_genconkyconf_new` may still be used if one wants to create a similar status bar.

-The disadvantage of the integrateion with i3bar is complexity: To generate the JSON output needed by i3bar, a very convoluted Conky configuration file is generated and one cannot run conky directly from i3bar -- a wrapper script for displaying a leading `{"version:1"}[` string is needed.
+The disadvantage of the integration with i3bar is complexity: To generate the JSON output needed by i3bar, a very convoluted Conky configuration file is generated and one cannot run conky directly from i3bar -- a wrapper script for displaying a leading `{"version:1"}[` string is needed.
 Additionally, conky